22vv0/asphyxia_plugins/README.md

 		- Added ghost id to score and ghost data
 		- Ghost data gets created when there is no existing data; and it gets updated when getting a higher or the same score.
 Side effect of this is when you have set a high score prior to this update, the ghost data won't be updated unless you break or match that high score.
 		- Unfortunately I could not find a way to match the old scores to their respective ghost data, since the old ghost data only stored the song id and difficulty, and not the style (single/double.)
+	- World, Area and Machine #1 high score saving/loading (WIP)
+		- Area high score: uses locationid to search, save and load scores.
+		- Machine high score: uses locationid and pcbid.
+		- Ghost data also gets created for each new high score (overwritten when high score is broken/matched)

 ## fork-mdx-3.0.0b